What is a Guardian ad Litem?

 I work full time.
 Can I still be a Guardian ad Litem?

 Many of our volunteers have full-time jobs, but some flexibility with your employer is necessary.
 Much of the work can be done on the weekend, in the evening, or on the telephone.
-Court sessions and critical system staffings are during the day, and while you would have significant amounts of notice on these events, there are some where it is very important that you attend.
+Court sessions and critical system meetings are during the day, and there are some where it is very important that you attend.
 In most cases, you would need your employer’s permission to take off work when you have a court date (every three to six months, depending on the case).

 What is the time commitment for a Guardian ad Litem?

-The initial training program takes 25-30 hours to complete, usually in the evenings.
-After you are assigned a case, you will spend and average of 8-12 hours per month interviewing parties, reviewing reports, attending court (if scheduled that month), and visiting with the child.
+The initial training program takes about 30 hours to complete.
+We offer a three part training: 1) Independent Study Phase—online and readings (about 8 hours to complete), 2) Classroom Phase—(15 hours offered in 2 Saturdays or 5 evening classes), 3) Field Study Phase—(about 7 hours, mentored directly with a Master GAL).
+After you are assigned a case, you will spend and average of 10-12 hours per month interviewing parties, reviewing reports, attending court (if scheduled that month), and visiting with the child.
 The time commitment varies from case to case and on newly assigned cases there is generally more work to do to learn the child’s condition and situation than there is at the end of a case.

-In your first year, we strongly recommend that you work with no more than one family and the children associated with that family.
-After that year, we will ask you if you are willing to take on a second or third case, but you are in control of how many cases you accept.
-We have no minimum number of cases for volunteers.
+When you first become a GAL, we strongly recommend that you work with no more than one family and the children associated with that family.
+After that, it is up to you how many cases you accept.
 Each GAL volunteer accepts only as many cases as he/she has time to handle.

 Will I have to testify in court?